Mental Health on College Campuses Conference

 • Desmine Robinson, M.A., student success coach, Purdue University

-• Jalen Snedeker, B.A., student success coach, Purdue University
+• Jay Snedeker, B.A., student success coach, Purdue University

 Advancing Mental Health Equity for BIPOC College Students: Data and recommendations